psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 Lightroom as a single tool that did all three previous jobs.
 Since then I have moved from Lightroom to Lightroom and never really thought about it.
 I even stuck with the tool after Adobe committed the unforgivable sin of switching to a more sustainable subscription-based business model in the 2010s.
-For better or worse Lightroom has my data in it, and I didn't want to move it.
+For better or worse Lightroom had my data in it, and I didn't want to move it.

 Of course, the Lightroom landscape has been a bit confusing in the past few years.
 Let me